khalidalhabibie/khalidalhabibie/README.md

 Backend engineer focused on reliable systems, production thinking, and backend architecture.

-I build backend systems with Go and Java, with a strong interest in reliability, system design, financial workflows, and real-world production engineering.
-I care about software that is not only functional, but dependable under real usage, concurrency, and operational pressure.
+I build backend systems with Go and Java, with a strong interest in reliability, system design, concurrency, and real-world production engineering.
+I care about software that is not only functional, but dependable under real usage and operational pressure.

-## What I Focus On
+## Focus

 - Backend Engineering
 - Reliability and Production Systems